Eating A Meal Cooked ONLY With A GUN!!!

 Frequently Asked Questions

-The meal was cooked using a Desert Tech Quattro-15, an AR-15 style rifle known for its quad-stack magazine, paired with an AB Suppressor Warthog suppressor.
+The video features the Desert Tech Quattro-15, an AR-15 style rifle with a high-capacity quad-stack magazine, paired with an AB Suppressor Warthog.
+This combination allows for sustained fire to generate significant heat.

 More General Videos You Might Like